Deputy President of the Nigerian Senate

-The deputy president of the Nigerian Senate is second highest-ranking member of the Senate of Nigeria, after the President of the Senate.
-The current deputy president is Obarisi Ovie Omo-Agege of the All Progressives Congress.
+The deputy president of the Nigerian Senate is the second highest-ranking member of the Senate of Nigeria, after the President of the Senate.
+The current deputy president is Barau Jibrin of the All Progressives Congress.
 The deputy president presides over the senate in the absence of the senate president.
-The deputy president is elected by a majority of the senate.
+The deputy president is elected by a majority of the Senate.